sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 ```

 ## Configuration
-This plugin can be configured directly from within
+This plugin can be configured directly from within the elastic search main configuration file:

 ```bash
 $ES_HOME/conf/elasticsearch.yml
 ```